KvngBleach/Security-/markdown.md

 * Video Surveillance Camera: These cameras record activities in various areas of your facility, allowing your security teams to use this footage to detect suspicious behavior or review incidents after they occur to understand how they happened.

-## Deterrents discourage threats from attempting to exploit a vulnerability, such as a "Guard Dog" sign, or dogs.
+## Deterrents Controls

+</table> Deterrent controls reduce the likelihood of attacks by discouraging bad actors from attacking.
+They can also dissuade your staff from taking a casual approach to cybersecurity.

+    Here are a few widely used examples of deterrent controls:

 * Warning Signs: Warning signs stating that the facility is under surveillance cameras can discourage many intruders from entering.